- Compliance Committees

 How can I learn more about the IRB review process?

-The Office of Responsible Research has launched a training program that involves in-person sessions with a member of the IRB team.
+The Office of Research Ethics has launched a training program that involves in-person sessions with a member of the IRB team.
 Training sessions are offered at various times throughout the year.
 Topics include determining whether IRB approval is required, navigating the IRB submission process, protecting human subjects, informed consent, and best practices for a successful IRB submission.
 More information about session topics, dates, and times can be found on the IRB Process Training webpage.

 Anyone listed as key personnel on the IRB protocol must take human subjects training using the CITI training modules.
 IRBManager automatically verifies human subjects training, provided researchers have used their ISU email address to register with CITI.
 Exceptions may be made for researchers who are not affiliated with ISU (see below); in that case, copies of training verification must be entered into IRBManager.
 Applications may not be submitted in IRBManager unless training is complete for all study personnel.